 MPLAB® X Integrated Development Environment: MPLAB X Integrated Development Environment (IDE) is a software program that runs on a PC (Windows®, macOS®, and Linux® operating systems) to develop applications for Microchip’s devices.

-to creating applications for our 32-bit PIC and SAM devices.
-It works seamlessly with MPLAB X Integrated Development Environment (IDE) and the MPLAB XC32 Compiler to enable a smooth transition and maximum code reuse between PIC32 MCUs and SAM
+for our 32-bit PIC and SAM devices.
+It works seamlessly with MPLAB X Integrated Development Environment (IDE) and the MPLAB XC32 Compiler to enable a smooth transition and maximum code reuse between PIC32 MCUs and SAM MCUs and MPUs.

 MPLAB XC Compilers: Our line MPLAB XC C Compilers, offered as free, unrestricted-use downloads, provides a comprehensive solution for your project’s software development.